mikemaccana/agave/README.md

 ## But Adding Methods to Inbuilt Objects is Bad!

+There are two common concerns raised around this issue.
+Let’s look at them both:

+### Adding methods to objects is bad because they’ll show up when iterating over the object

+This was the traditional and most common objectation to adding methods in ES3 days.

 Adding methods to inbuilt objects _was_ bad, back in ES3 days, on browsers like IE8 and Firefox 3.
 There wasn’t a way for developers to add their own non-enumerable properties to inbuilt objects.

 For example, Javascript objects have always had an inbuilt non-enumerable .toString() method.
 If you run ‘for (var key in someobject)’, ‘toString’ won’t show up as one of the keys because it was non-enumerable.
 However if a developer using ES3 wanted objects to have a new method - say .myMethod(), and thus created Object.prototype.myMethod(), then myMethod would be enumerable, and things like ‘for (var key in someobject)’ would include ‘myMethod’ as one of the keys.
 This would break things and was indeed bad.